ryan-cho-i/real-time-bidding/README.md

 8. Consumer2 stores the data {"fire" : false" , "click" : "false"} in MongoDB.

-9. After receiving the CDN link for the ad, the client fires the impression pixel, using Web Socket (http://localhost:8081/), and sends the log to the consumer2 (http://consumer2:3002/firePixel)
+9. After receiving the CDN link about advertisement, display the advertisement.

+10. Check whether the advertisement is displayed.
+Then, the client fires the impression pixel (http://localhost:3002/firePixel/${id})

-10. Whenever data is received ("fire", "click"), Consumer2 update the data.
+11. Whenever data is received ("fire", "click"), Consumer2 update the data.

-This basic structural overview depicts a robust system capable of handling advertising bids efficiently while negating potential race conditions using Redis.

-Going further, asynchronous processing allows for a non-blocking operation, enhancing the system's efficiency.
-This is especially beneficial for systems experiencing high traffic, as the tasks of ad posting and data storage do not have to wait for the completion of previous tasks.

-Moreover, employing Kafka ensures the reliable delivery of messages.
-Kafka provides fault tolerance via message replication across multiple servers and ensures that messages are processed in the sequence they were sent, vital for systems where event order matters.

-Lastly, by storing data on a separate consumer server, the project enforces the separation of concerns.
-This division aids in maintaining a clean system architecture, where each component is responsible for a specific function.
-This approach simplifies not only system organization but also debugging and maintenance.

-In conclusion, this architecture provides an efficient approach to handling and distributing ad bids.
-By harnessing technologies like Redis and Kafka, this system ensures efficient processing, robust handling of potential race conditions, and dependable delivery of messages.
-It achieves a balance between speed, reliability, and maintainability, making it an ideal solution for high-traffic web platforms seeking efficient ad management.

 ## 4. Why Do I use Redis?